- Unprecedented crisis could push up to 60 million into extreme poverty

-The World Bank Group has announced its emergency operations to fight COVID-19 (coronavirus) have reached 100 developing countries – home to 70 percent of the world’s population.
+The World Bank Group has announced that its emergency operations to fight COVID-19 (coronavirus) have reached 100 developing countries – home to 70% of the world’s population.

 Since March, the Bank Group has rapidly delivered record levels of support in order to help countries protect the poor and vulnerable, reinforce health systems, maintain the private sector, and bolster economic recovery.